 In the fall, RVs are often rented for tailgating at football games.

-While renters typically pick up their RVs, RVshare can arrange to deliver a vehicle to the renter.
+While renters typically pick up their RVs, RVshare also can arrange to deliver a vehicle to the renter.

-“For example, if you’re going to a music festival, and you want the RV just set up so when you get there it’s like having a hotel room, but right where you want to be, we offer that service as well,” Gray says.
+“For example, if you’re going to a music festival, and you want the RV just set up so when you get there, it’s like having a hotel room but right where you want to be.
+We offer that service as well,” Gray says.

 For RV owners, RVshare’s platform provides access to income opportunities and security for transactions.
 Owners set their own rates and availability and decide who can rent their RVs.
 RVshare securely handles and deposits payments directly into owners’ bank accounts.

 RVshare offers rental insurance for collision and comprehensive coverage.
-Motorhome owners and renters also get liability coverage when activating the insurance option.
+Motor home owners and renters also get liability coverage when activating the insurance option.
 Every RVshare booking also includes 24/7 roadside assistance.